Kaira’s son laid to rest in Lalamusa

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LALAMUSA: A large number of political personalities and general public on Saturday attended the funeral prayers of Pakistan People’s Party (PPP) leader Qamar Zaman Kaira’s son Usama Qamar in Lalamusa and later he was laid to rest at a local graveyard on Saturday.
+LALAMUSA: A large number of political personalities and general public Saturday attended the funeral prayers of Pakistan People’s Party (PPP) leader Qamar Zaman Kaira’s son Usama Qamar in Lalamusa and later on was laid to rest in a local graveyard on Saturday.

-LALAMUSA: A large number of political personalities and general public on Saturday attended the funeral prayers of Pakistan People’s Party (PPP) leader Qamar Zaman Kaira’s son Usama Qamar in Lalamusa and later he was laid to rest at a local graveyard on Saturday.
+LALAMUSA: A large number of political personalities and general public Saturday attended the funeral prayers of Pakistan People’s Party (PPP) leader Qamar Zaman Kaira’s son Usama Qamar in Lalamusa and later on was laid to rest in a local graveyard on Saturday.